 EHRs prevent this type of issue completely as you’re able to restrict access to the online data so that only you and permitted members of your staff can view it.
-This protects you and the patient while providing that extra level of security.
+This protects you and the patient while the EHR provides that extra level of security.
 Patient trust is maintained and HIPAA violations are avoided.

 EHRs can also be set up to restrict employee access to certain data.
 This enables you to give access to the office staff who need it while limiting the availability of specific information to those who don’t.

 Another major problem with keeping paper medical records is that you only have one copy of all of your important data.
 This means that something as simple as losing a file can make patient treatment difficult if not impossible as you don’t have access to the person’s medical history, exams, insurance information, or anything else you need to provide effective and efficient care.

 So what if you spill your morning coffee or afternoon tea on the file?
 Good luck reading the information beneath the stains.
 You simply don’t run into these problems when you use an EHR as the records are kept electronically.
 This equates to increased levels of file integrity because they can’t be easily lost, damaged, or destroyed.

 Additionally, all of your files are stored in one place with an EHR.
 No more going to the basement or storage unit to dig up old records should a past patient resurface and want a new round of treatment.
 Whether the person was last seen a year ago or 10 years ago, you can instantly draw the information up, allowing you to provide greater (and quicker) patient care.
 In some cases, paper records may be separate from diagnostic tests, images, or other medical records.
 With EHR’s all these separate documents can be stored in one place in an electronic account.
 This makes accessing all records faster.